Leon-Art-EIP/Front/README.md

 1. Clone the repository to your local machine
 2. Install the required dependencies by running `yarn install`
+3. Create a .env.development file if you want to run the app in development mode, or a .env.production file if you want to run the app in production mode.
+The .env files should contain the following variables:
+NEXT_PUBLIC_BACKEND_URL="..."
-3. Start the app by running `yarn dev`
+4. Start the app by running `yarn dev`

 ## Testing